 How 2021 will affect HRA reimbursement rates and employers

 HRA reimbursement rates will change slightly for 2021.
-For Qualified Small Employer HRAs, we expect the QSEHRA 2021 limits to go up with inflation, which is what they’ve done in the past.
-This has not, however, been announced yet.
+For Qualified Small Employer HRAs, we have watched the contribution limits go up with inflation, which is what they’ve done in the past.

 While ICHRA has no maximum limit like QSEHRA, its reimbursement minimum (or affordability threshold) is calculated differently.
 An ICHRA offering is considered affordable if the lowest-cost silver plan minus the ICHRA makes the employee’s contribution affordable.
 Note that this applies to ALEs (applicable large employers) only.

 The IRS recently set 2021 ICHRA rates for households to be up to 9.83% of household income, which, in addition to employees growing one year older and wages potentially changing, will incrementally affect the required ICHRA reimbursement rates for next year for ALEs, or organizations with 50 or more full time equivalent employees.